Proposed TLD Sponsorship Agreement

 1.8.
 An "ICANN-Accredited Registrar" is an entity or person accredited by ICANN to act as a registrar for domain names within the domain of the Sponsored TLD.

 1.9.
-The "Initial Policy Development and Demonstration Period" is the period, if any, defined by the start-up plan described in Attachment 8.
-The Initial Policy Development and Demonstration Period is intended to allow the Sponsor, working with the participation of the Sponsored TLD Community, to develop and demonstrate the initial naming conventions and other policies for the Sponsored TLD.
+The "Naming Convention Development and Demonstration Period" is the period, if any, defined by the start-up plan described in Attachment 8.
+The Naming Convention Development and Demonstration Period is intended to allow the Sponsor, working with the participation of the Sponsored TLD Community, to develop and demonstrate the initial naming conventions for the Sponsored TLD.

 1.10.
 "Personal Data" refers to data about any identified or identifiable natural person.